lsst-sitcom/notebooks_vandv/README.md

 This avoid having multiple sub-folders with very few files within them and make it easier to find the files.

 Data-analysis notebooks should live in the same folder as the data-acquisition notebooks.
-Data-analysis notebooks should have the following filename `LVV-TXXXX_analysis.ipynb`, where `LVV-TXXXX` is the associated test case.
+Data-analysis notebooks should have the following filename `LVV-TXXXX-analysis.ipynb`, where `LVV-TXXXX` is the associated test case.

 [LVV-T2229 (v2.0) Closed Loop ComCam Image Ingestion and Application of Correction]: https://jira.lsstcorp.org/secure/Tests.jspa#/testCase/LVV-T2229